 This proxy statement contains "forward-looking statements" as that term is defined in the Private Securities Litigation Reform Act of 1995.
 These statements are based on management's current expectations and involve substantial risks and uncertainties, which may cause results to differ materially from those set forth in the statements.
-The forward-looking statements may include, but are not limited to, statements made in the CD&A section of this proxy statement regarding the benefits of our strategy and trends in the homebuilding industry; future compensation actions or events; our strategy and opportunities and the anticipated effects of our compensation structure and programs.
+The forward-looking statements may include, but are not limited to, statements made concerning our DE&I and ES&S initiatives; statements made in the CD&A section of this proxy statement regarding the benefits of our strategy and trends in the homebuilding industry; future compensation actions or events; our strategy and opportunities and the anticipated effects of our compensation structure and programs.
 Meritage undertakes no obligation to publicly update any forward-looking statement, whether as a result of new information, future events, or otherwise.
 Forward-looking statements should be evaluated together with the many uncertainties that affect Meritage's business, particularly those mentioned under the heading "Risk Factors" in Meritage's Annual Report on Form 10-K, and in the periodic reports that Meritage files with the SEC on Form 10-Q.